lolosssss/leetcode/README.md

 16. 3 sum closest
 17. letter combinations of a phone number
 18. 4 sum
+19. remove nth node from end of list
 172. factorial trailing zeroes
 190. reverse bits
 191. number of 1 bits